dave-yang/krystal-docs/Components/Validate.md

 Now let's learn how to defile validation rules.

+# Configuration

+The configuration stored under `validator` component.
+It has only two options : `render` and `translate`.
+The `render` option a strategy for returning error messages by `getErrors()` method.
+Here's a list of all available renderers:

+## MessagesOnly

+Returns array of error messages.

+## Standard

+Returns an array with field names and their associated error messages.

+## StandardJson

+Does exactly what `Standard`, but converts a result-set to JSON string.

+## JsonCollection

+Returns an array with errors `messages` and `keys`.
+This can be used to highlight fields that have errors on client-side.

 # Defining validation rules

 A validation rule for a field defines whether a field is optional and its collection of constraints.
 The `required` key specifies whether to run validation on particual field in case it's not empty.
 For example, when setting `requred` to `false`, the validation will be runned in case the target field isn't empty.
 The `rules` key defines an array with constraints and their associated options to be applied to that particular input.